Sumit7739/chaijncafe/README.md

 <!-- **This is the 3rd verion of the platform.
 Previous Versions can be found on the Repo named Inner-Circle** -->
 **ChaiJunction Platform (Version 3)**

 This is the third iteration of the ChaiJunction platform.
 Previous versions, known as "Inner-Circle," can be found in the repository under that name.
-This version represents a significant upgrade, incorporating feedback and new features to enhance the user experience.
+This version represents a significant upgrade, incorporating feedback and new features to enhance the user experience significantly.
+In this release, we have shifted our development focus towards creating an application (`app`), offering greater flexibility, scalability, and a more robust user interface compared to its predecessors.

 ## Key Features